 We’re proponents of open, clear communication, outlined in our 9 Triangles, to keep us organized, and to help us plan every aspect of managing and running projects:

 The very first triangle that makes up the strong foundation is Personal Efficiency.
-It’s made up of Do, Delegate, Delete (DDD), explained by this video:
+It’s made up of Do, Delegate, Delete (DDD), as explained in this video:

 The next triangle in the foundation is Leadership.
 It is composed of Communication, Iteration, and Delegation (CID):